20 Best Day Trips from Milwaukee, Wisconsin

 Green Bay is another of the tourist attractions near Milwaukee Wi which is 116 miles from the city.

 You could plan to stay for a couple of days as it offers a chance to do water sports on Lake Michigan and if you have kids, there’s also an amusement park that they will enjoy.
-When in Green Bay, don’t miss to visit the Titletown, Wisconsin!
+There are also many opportunities for Wisconsin day trips from Green Bay.

 Distance from Milwaukee: 1 hour, 55.7 miles